What Does a Wedding Planner Do?

 Assuming that planning a small wedding is significantly easier and less time consuming than a big wedding.
 A couple has the same number of decisions to make whether there are 40 guests or 400.
 For example, you still need to decide on when and where to get married, what to serve, who to invite, your choice of vendors, etc.

 Do you have a favorite part during the planning process?

-Building a bond with the couple so they feel a friendship between us, not just a business relationship.
-I love when my clients truly know that they can count on me, confide in me, and complain to me.
-I want every client to KNOW that they can relax on their wedding day because they trust me.
+Building a bond with the bride so she feels a friendship between us, not just a business relationship.
+I love when my bride truly knows that she can count on me, confide in me, and complain to me.
+I want every bride to KNOW that she can relax on her wedding day because she trusts me.

 Can you clue readers into any insider tips?

 Other than hiring a wedding coordinator, my biggest insider information is don’t worry about what tradition dictates or what people think you should do.
 Every couple should plan their wedding according to what they want, what they envision.
 You can’t please everyone, so why not please yourselves?
 It is YOUR day!